 It provides the opportunity to tailor work-related requirements to support the claimant to become an effective jobseeker.
 If the claimant has basic skills gaps, for example English language or numeracy skills below level 2, they can be mandated to do training to improve their skills.
-See National Provision.
+See Main provision overview of contracted and non-contracted.